How is Universal Credit paid?

 Textphone: 0800 328 1344

-Lone Parent Helpline: 0808 801 0323
+Contact our Helpline: 0808 801 0323

-Universal Credit Advance
+Universal Credit advance payments

 How much is it?

-How the Universal Credit Advance is repaid
+How the Universal Credit advance is repaid

-The Universal Credit Advance is paid back over 24 months.
+The Universal Credit advance is paid back over 24 months.
 Repayments are taken from your monthly Universal Credit starting from the payment after you get the advance.

 How do I apply for it?